Kane328/Arduino-robotic-arm/README.md

 - 22 AWG wires
 - 1x Button

 Main body components are 3D printed.
-Files included.

 ### How it Works
 The arm has 5 degrees of freedom, with each joint independently controlled by a dedicated MG996R positional servo motor.
 Each servo is mapped to a potentiometer, so rotating the potentiometer causes the corresponding servo to move proportionally, allowing intuitive manual control of the arm.